 While there are several ways to make a chess board, with varying levels of difficulty, I find this build to be the most basic way.
 You can make this project as simple or as complex as you choose (and I encourage you to not be afraid of challenging yourself in the workshop!)
 Total build time for this project is only a few hours, minus waiting for the glue to dry.
 See the below instructions on how to build a wooden chess board with me.
-Good luck and Happy Woodworking!
+Good luck and happy woodworking!

 - Forest 2 Home Chess Board Kit

-Wood glue (Titebond III was used for this project and can be found on Amazon)
+- Wood glue (Titebond III was used for this project and can be found on Amazon)

-Minwax High Gloss Polyurethane was used for this project and can be found on Amazon)
+- Finish of your choice (Minwax High Gloss Polyurethane was used for this project and can be found on Amazon)

 Glue the 8 pieces of 1”x2”x18” boards together, making sure your alternate each species.

 For example, if your kit has Walnut wood and Ash wood, like The Grand Master, simply alternate your boards so when they are glued together where you have one Walnut wood board followed by an Ash wood board followed by another Walnut wood board and so on.